BOTTOM UP: ANCHORING ENVIRONMENTAL AND SOCIAL STANDARDS IN THE ETHIOPIAN TEXTILE INDUSTRY

-Which challenges does textile production pose for people and the environment?
+Which challenges can textile production pose for people and the environment?

 Do you remember the fire in the Tazreen factory in 2012, and the collapse of the Rana Plaza factory in 2013?
 Many people died in those disasters, clearly demonstrating how important it is to ensure good and safe working conditions.
-This gallery demonstrates the challenges that can arise in cotton growing and textile production:
+The following challenges can arise in cotton growing and textile production:

 - Cultivation of the raw material

-In Africa, mostly smallholder farmers grow cotton on their small plots of land, handling every step until the harvest laboriously by hand.
+In most cotton cultivation areas such as the African production countries, mostly smallholder farmers grow cotton on their small plots of land, handling every step until the harvest laboriously by hand.
 The work is hard and the conditions are uncertain.
 If no appropriate training is provided, dangerous pesticides are used without protection, and water is used inefficiently.

 - Processing the raw material

-After the harvest, the cotton fibre is separated at the cotton ginneries .
-The deseeded cotton is then pressed into bales.
-The working conditions for factory workers are not easy either - safety and sustainability in the workplace are not always guaranteed.
+After the harvest, the cotton fibre is separated at the cotton ginneries.
+The ginned cotton is then pressed into bales.
+The working conditions for factory workers are sometimes not easy either - safety and sustainability in the workplace are not always guaranteed.

 - From the raw material to the finished fabric